makir00/Voice-Assistant-Evaluation/README.md

 For example, **knowledge-retention** scenarios require the assistant to recall information established earlier in the conversation, while **bias** scenarios introduce controlled demographic assumptions to test whether the assistant reinforces them.

 ---
+# 📈 Evaluation Scores

+DeepEval metrics generally return a **score between `0` and `1`**, where higher scores indicate stronger performance against the behavior being evaluated.

+Each evaluation metric defines a **threshold** that acts as the minimum acceptable score:

+* `score >= threshold` → **Pass**
+* `score < threshold` → **Fail**

+Thresholds are configured according to the metric and evaluation objective rather than applying a single acceptance value across the entire suite.

+For LLM-as-a-Judge metrics, the numerical score is reviewed together with the evaluator's reasoning (`include_reason=True`), since the score alone may not fully explain the observed behavior.

+---
 ## 💬 Conversational Quality & Agent Behavior

 ### ✅ Conversation Completeness